gabriele6/InceptionTube/README.md

 # InceptionTube
 Downloading and classifying Youtube videos with InceptionV3 on Keras/Tensorflow

-Usage:

-NOTE: the script requires empty "videos" and "screens" folders in the same directory
-The full list of available categories can be found in the categories.txt file

 ## Installation

 Install the environment by using the environment.yml file